ahmadnazir/scribbles/_sources/security/csrf.rst.txt

 as well i.e. the browser.
 Furthermore, CORS doesn't send preflight requests for 'simple requests' e.g. GET requests, POST requests with certain values for Content-Type.
 So generally speaking, we can't rely on CORS for protection.
-An app that has a GET endpoint making state changes could be exploited even with CORS.
+An app that has a GET endpoint that is doing state changes behind the scenes could be exploited even if CORS is configured:

  `simple requests`: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests